php-ru/symfony-docs-ru/best_practices/introduction.rst

 applications faster, with less complexity and with the same or even higher quality.
 It's also a moving target that will continue to improve.

 Keep in mind that these are **optional recommendations** that you and your team may or may not follow to develop Symfony applications.
-If you want to continue using your own best practices and methodologies, you can of course do it.
+If you want to continue using your own best practices and methodologies, you can do it.
 Symfony is flexible enough to adapt to your needs.
 That will never change.

 Who this Book Is for (Hint: It's not a Tutorial)
 ------------------------------------------------